1.0 Introduction

 CREATE or REPLACE TABLE test_table ( id number autoincrement start 1 increment 1, fname varchar, ssn varchar, addr varchar, ccn varchar ); insert into test_table (id, fname, ssn, addr, ccn) select 1, 'Franky Hou', dsm_tokenize_ssn('001-02-0001')[0]::text, '1 Infinity Loop', dsm_tokenize_ccn('1234123412341234')[0]::text; insert into test_table (id, fname, ssn, addr, ccn) select 2, 'Joan Lucas', dsm_tokenize_ssn('001-02-0002')[0]::text, '918 Batman Drive', dsm_tokenize_ccn('9876987698769876')[0]::text; insert into test_table (id, fname, ssn, addr, ccn) select 3, 'James Woods', dsm_tokenize_ssn('001-02-0003')[0]::text, '482 Woody Ave', dsm_tokenize_ccn('1849372849384723')[0]::text; insert into test_table (id, fname, ssn, addr, ccn) select 4, 'John Wick', dsm_tokenize_ssn('001-02-0004')[0]::text, '711 Nulla St', dsm_tokenize_ccn('3789020817673718')[0]::text;

-Create an External Function for de-tokenization of a single column.
+Create an External Function for the de-tokenization of a single column.

 -- single column de-tokenization DROP FUNCTION dsm_detokenize_ssn(varchar); CREATE EXTERNAL SECURE FUNCTION dsm_detokenize_ssn(ssn varchar) RETURNS variant IMMUTABLE API_INTEGRATION = fortanix_plugin HEADERS = ( 'api-key'='<<FORTANIX_DSM_DATA_PROTECTION_API_KEY>>', 'key-names'='<<SSN_Key>>' ) AS 'https://<<XYZ.execute-api.us-east-2>>.amazonaws.com/<<DEMO_STAGE>>/detokenize'; select dsm_detokenize_ssn('806-30-1382'); select ssn, dsm_detokenize_ssn(ssn)[0]::text from test_table;

-Create External Functions for multi-columns, say corresponding to First Name, SSN, and Credit Card number.
+Create External Functions for multi-columns, corresponding to First Name, SSN, and Credit Card number, for instance.

 -- multi-column tokenization DROP FUNCTION dsm_tokenize_multi(varchar, varchar, varchar); CREATE EXTERNAL SECURE FUNCTION dsm_tokenize_multi(fname varchar, ssn varchar, ccn varchar) RETURNS variant IMMUTABLE API_INTEGRATION = fortanix_plugin HEADERS = ( 'api-key'='<<FORTANIX_DSM_DATA_PROTECTION_API_KEY>>', 'key-names'='<<NAME_key,SSN_Key,CCN_Key>>' ) AS 'https://<<XYZ.execute-api.us-east-2>>.amazonaws.com/<<DEMO_STAGE>>/tokenize'; select dsm_tokenize_multi('JOHN','123-01-1234','3935252016295727'); insert into test_table (id, fname, ssn, addr, ccn) select 4, dsm_tokenize_multi('Maggie','029-30-2901','5015254012895431')[0]::text, dsm_tokenize_multi('Maggie','029-30-2901','5015254012895431')[1]::text, dsm_tokenize_multi('Maggie','029-30-2901','5015254012895431')[2]::text -- copy from one table to another and tokenize in place CREATE or REPLACE TABLE stage_table ( id number autoincrement start 1 increment 1, fname varchar, ssn varchar, addr varchar, ccn varchar ); insert into stage_table (id, fname, ssn, addr, ccn) select src.id, dsm_tokenize(src.fname, src.ssn, src.ccn)[0]::text, dsm_tokenize(src.fname, src.ssn, src.ccn)[1]::text, src.addr, dsm_tokenize(src.fname, src.ssn, src.ccn)[2]::text from test_table as src; -- multi-column de-tokenization DROP FUNCTION dsm_detokenize_multi(varchar, varchar, varchar); CREATE EXTERNAL SECURE FUNCTION dsm_detokenize_ multi(fname varchar, ssn varchar, ccn varchar) RETURNS variant IMMUTABLE API_INTEGRATION = fortanix_plugin HEADERS = ( 'api-key'='<<FORTANIX_DSM_DATA_PROTECTION_API_KEY>>', 'key-names'='<<NAME_Key,SSN_Key,CCN_Key>>' ) AS 'https://<<XYZ.execute-api.us-east-2>>.amazonaws.com/<<DEMO_STAGE>>/detokenize'; select dsm_detokenize_ multi('A7G2','806-30-1382','6100938584236546'); select fname, ssn, ccn, dsm_detokenize_ multi(fname,ssn,ccn)[0]::text, dsm_detokenize_ multi(fname,ssn,ccn)[1]::text, dsm_detokenize_ multi(fname,ssn,ccn)[2]::text from test_table;